-The estate agent has sent us the confirmation of our purchase of a new build flat in Harmondsworth.
-Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
+About to purchase a new build flat in Harmondsworth.
+Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
 Can you give me some examples of some of the questions asked in new build legal work.

-Set out below are examples of a few leasehold new build enquiries that you can expect your new-build leasehold conveyancing in Harmondsworth
+Here is a sample of a selection of leasehold new build questions that you can expect your new-build leasehold conveyancing in Harmondsworth